FITO3000/fit-go-maven/README.md

 Installing

-Use go get to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
+Use go get to retrieve **fit-go-maven** to add it to your GOPATH workspace, or project's Go module dependencies.

 ```
 go get github.com/FITO3000/fit-go-maven
 ```

-To update the SDK use go get -u to retrieve the latest version of the SDK.
+To update **fit-go-maven** use go get -u to retrieve the latest version of **fit-go-maven**.

 ```
 go get -u github.com/FITO3000/fit-go-maven